cn-mm/PythonBasics/README.md

 The two tutorials I will be following are listed as follows:
 1. [Learning to program with Python 3 (py 3.7)](https://www.youtube.com/playlist?list=PLQVvvaa0QuDeAams7fkdcwOGBpGdHpXln)
 2. [Intermediate Python Programming](https://www.youtube.com/playlist?list=PLQVvvaa0QuDfju7ADVp5W1GF9jVhjbX-_)

+All credit for the code goes to Sentdex whose youtube tutorials are awesome.